 How to Convert a Halifax PDF Bank Statement to CSV or Excel

 Halifax online banking lets you export recent transactions as CSV or OFX, but that only covers the last few months.
 For historical statements, archived periods, or a full tax year’s worth of data, the PDF is all you get.
-Here’s how to convert it into clean, structured CSV or Excel — free, in under a minute.
+Here’s how to convert it into clean, structured CSV or Excel — free, in a few seconds.

 The Problem With Halifax PDF Statements